 - Breastfeeding.
 I attribute a good amount of my weight loss to breastfeeding.
 Although this is not why I chose to breastfeed, it is certainly a nice perk!
 Research shows that women who exclusively breastfeed for a minimum of six months are most likely to lose all of the weight gained during pregnancy.
 Lactation also seems to mobilize fat accumulated before pregnancy.

 - Be active.
 You don’t have to go nuts in the gym or run a marathon.
-I took 45 minute daily walks with the stroller or baby carrier which allowed us to get some fresh air and sunshine and when it was cold or rainy, we hit the mall.
-When I returned to work I took 30 minute power walks in the morning, started taking the stairs instead of the elevator and parked further away from the building.
+I took 45 minute daily walks with the stroller or baby carrier which allowed us to get some fresh air and sunshine and when it was cold or rainy, we hit the indoor mall.
+You can also look for local groups of moms who walk together for extra motivation.
+When I returned to work, I took 30 minute power walks in the morning, started taking the stairs instead of the elevator and parked further away from the building.
 Everything counts!

 - Keep a food journal.
 Sometimes we aren’t aware of what, why or how much food we’re eating.
 Try keeping a daily journal of your food intake and moods.
-I used the Weight Watchers Points Plus online tracker which helped me eat a balanced diet, kept my portions in check and tracked my success which kept me motivated.
-Nursing mamas also get some extra points to maintain a healthy milk supply.
+I used the Weight Watchers Points Plus online tracker which helped me eat a balanced diet, keep my portions in check and track my success which kept me motivated.
+I love that breastfeeding mamas get some extra points to maintain a healthy milk supply.

 - Plan ahead.
-Your fridge and pantry should be stocked with healthy staples and it’s helpful to have some tried and tested recipes handy.
 Planning out meals in advance will keep you in line as it is easy to splurge on a high calorie meal when you’re hungry and pressed for time.
+Keeping your fridge and pantry stocked with healthy staples and having some tried and tested recipes on hand is very helpful.

 - Eat the rainbow.
 Eating a variety of colorful fruits, veggies, legumes and grains packed with nutrients and fiber will help keep you full, satisfied and energized.